 You need a licence to sell alcohol – this includes providing 'free' alcohol, because it is an incentive to purchase and/or is included in your pricing structure.
 The fact that you charge the guest for staying in your accommodation means that they are essentially paying for the alcohol that is provided.
 In other words, the guest has effectively paid a "consideration" for that service.
 It is not free.

 - Note: the Government is currently in the process of introducing Community and Ancillary Sales Notices (CANs), which will allow accommodation businesses to sell small amounts of alcohol for a nominal fee.
-These are expected to be introduced in 2017.

 The Licensing Act 2003